phillord/kcite/readme.txt

 == Description ==

 Interprets the &#91;cite&#93; shortcode to produce citations from the appropriate sources, also produces a formatted bibliography at the foot of the post, with appropriate links to articles.

+This plugin now uses multiple resources to retrieve metadata about the references in question.

 The plugin uses the [CrossRef API](http://www.crossref.org/help/CrossRef_Help.htm) to retrieve metadata for Digital Object Identifiers (DOIs) and [NCBI eUtils](http://eutils.ncbi.nlm.nih.gov/) to retrieve metadata for PubMed Identifiers (PMIDs).

 **Syntax**